 To help you log your work, I have made a Daily and Weekly Log template on Google Sheets; you can find it bookmarked here.
 Make a copy or download, and save to your own folder.
 You can modify your sheet to meet your needs.

-Many thanks to Profs Jennifer Gutterman and Ira Fay for sharing their brilliant Div III guides, which I adapted here, and for Cathy Luna's and NCFDD's faculty writing accountability programs, which were a source for the weekly update log.
+Many thanks to Profs Jennifer Gutterman and Ira Fay for sharing their brilliant Div III guides, which I adapted here, and for Cathy Luna's and NCFDD's faculty writing accountability programs, which were an early source for the weekly update log.